Hero background

 Weekdays

-From Monday to Friday, your days are divided between English conversation sessions with residents, cultural activities, and preparation time.
+From Monday to Friday, days are split between English conversation sessions with residents, cultural activities and prep time.

-In the mornings you may visit local schools or take part in community activities, while afternoons are often spent at the community house and in cultural exchange experiences with locals.
+In the morning you might visit schools or join community-linked activities, while afternoons are often for sessions at the community house and cultural exchange with the locals.

 07:30Breakfast and getting ready for the day

-09:00Cultural walk through the village or meetings with residents
+09:00A cultural walk through the village or meet-ups with residents

 11:30English conversation session at the community house

-13:00Traditional Japanese lunch with fellow volunteers or locals
+13:00Traditional Japanese lunch with the other volunteers or with the locals

 15:00Cultural or craft activities (origami, tea ceremony, local cooking)